Finally! A Grief Definition That Makes Sense

 Grief Definition 1: “Grief is a Highly Individual, Nonlinear Process”

-Many writers have criticized her for making humans seem like machines who mechanically move through the same emotions at the same pace after a loved one has died…
+They acknowledges that Kübler-Ross has been accused of making humans seem like machines who mechanically move through the same emotions at the same pace after a loved one has died.

-… we first are in denial; then naturally transition into anger; which is followed by bargaining; and then a period of depression; all of which then neatly resolves itself with the person acceptancing the loss.
+She has been accused of espousing, “first we are in denial; then naturally transition into anger; which is followed by bargaining; and then a period of depression; all of which then neatly resolves itself with the person accepting the loss.
 Grief over.
-Now on with life.
+Now on with life.”

 “The stages have evolved since their introduction, and they have been very misunderstood over the past three decades.